Wyoming Medicaid Definition

 For elderly Wyoming residents (aged 65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Qualified Income Trusts (QIT’s) – Also called Miller Trusts, and specifically Irrevocable Income Trusts in Wyoming, these special trusts offer a way for individuals over the Medicaid income limit to still qualify for nursing home Medicaid or a Medicaid Waiver.
 Money deposited into a QIT does not count towards Medicaid’s income limit.
 In simple terms, one’s excess income (over the Medicaid income limit) is directly deposited into the irrevocable trust, in which a trustee is named, giving that individual legal control of the money.
-The account must be irreversible, meaning once it has been established, it cannot be changed or canceled, and must have the state of Wyoming listed as the remainder beneficiary.
-In addition, the money in the account can only be used for very specific purposes, such as paying long term care services / medical expenses accrued by the Medicaid enrollee.
+Irrevocable means the terms of the trust cannot be changed or canceled.
+The trust funds can only be used for very specific purposes, such as paying long term care services / medical expenses accrued by the Medicaid enrollee.
+The state of Wyoming must be listed as the remainder beneficiary.

-Unfortunately, Irrevocable Income Trusts do not assist one in qualifying for Medicaid if their assets are over the eligibility limit.
-Said another way, no assets can be used to establish or supplement the QIT.
-However, one can “spend down” assets by spending “excess” assets on non-countable ones.
+2) Asset Spend Down – Persons who have assets over Medicaid’s limit can “spend down” assets and become asset eligible.
+This can be done by spending “excess” assets on non-countable ones.
 Examples include home modifications and additions (wheelchair ramps, roll-in showers, stair lifts, and adding first floor bedrooms), home improvements (replacing faulty electrical wiring, updating plumbing, and replacing old water heaters), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
 One must be cautious when “spending down” asset to avoid violating Medicaid’s look back rule.
 It is recommended one keep documentation of how assets were spent as proof this rule was not violated.